FEUP-LTW-2025/ltw-project-ltw07g03/README.md

 **User:**

 - [x] Register a new account.
-- [ ] Log in and out.
+- [x] Log in and out.
 - [x] Edit their profile, including their name, username, password, and email.

 **Freelancers:**

-- [ ] List new services, providing details such as category, pricing, delivery time, and service description, along with images or videos.
+- [x] List new services, providing details such as category, pricing, delivery time, and service description, along with images or videos.
 - [x] Track and manage their offered services.
 - [x] Respond to inquiries from clients regarding their services and provide custom offers if needed.
 - [x] Mark services as completed once delivered.

 **Clients:**

-- [ ] Browse services using filters like category, price, and rating.
+- [x] Browse services using filters like category, price, and rating.
-- [ ] Engage with freelancers to ask questions or request custom orders.
+- [x] Engage with freelancers to ask questions or request custom orders.
-- [ ] Hire freelancers and proceed to checkout (simulate payment process).
+- [x] Hire freelancers and proceed to checkout (simulate payment process).
-- [ ] Leave ratings and reviews for completed services.
+- [x] Leave ratings and reviews for completed services.

 **Admins:**

-- [ ] Elevate a user to admin status.
+- [x] Elevate a user to admin status.
-- [ ] Introduce new service categories and other pertinent entities.
+- [x] Introduce new service categories and other pertinent entities.
-- [ ] Oversee and ensure the smooth operation of the entire system.
+- [?]
+Oversee and ensure the smooth operation of the entire system.

+**Security:**

+- [x] Protect against SQL injection by using prepared statements with PDO.
+- [x] Mitigate Cross-Site Scripting (XSS) attacks by sanitizing user input and output.
+- [x] Prevent Cross-Site Request Forgery (CSRF) by implementing anti-CSRF tokens.
+- [?]
+Implement secure password storage with proper hashing and salting techniques.

 **Extra:**